dizmo/functions-json2tree/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dizmo/functions-json2tree/badge.svg?branch=master)](https://coveralls.io/github/dizmo/functions-json2tree?branch=master)

 # @dizmo/functions-json2tree
+Provides two functions `array2tree` and `object2tree`, where:

+* `array2tree`: maps an array via an `apply` function, until the array is completely mapped, or `apply` returns `false`.

+The array is a recursive description of a tree, where the *value* of a given node is at index `0` of the array followed *optionally* by other arrays, each containing the *name* followed by a *sub-tree* for any given sub-nodes.
+Each sub-tree is again yet another array according to the same recursive description.

- Maps recursively a JSON-like object via a `mapper` function, until the object is completely mapped, or the `mapper` returns `false`.
+* `object2tree`: maps a JSON-like object via an `apply` function, until the object is completely mapped or `apply` returns `false`.

+The object conforms to the same rules like any regular JSON or JavaScript object, with the addition that the values of nodes can be directly represented using an underscore `_` for the key value.

 ## Usage
 ### Install